shilmiakbas/shilmiakbas/README.md

 - 👋 Hi, I’m @shilmiakbas
 - 👀 I’m interested in Web Devoplopment
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...
+- 📫 Here's how to reach me: shilmiakbas@gmail.com

 <!---
 shilmiakbas/shilmiakbas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.